DMArens/CTF-Writeups/2017/CSAWQuals/reverse/realism-400.md

 ```

 ### Dynaic Analysis
 We need a combination of qemu and gdb to debug the boot sector.
-Startup qemu and use
+Start qemu and use
 `-s -S` to start emulation with paused execution, and to enable debuging on port 1234
 ```
 qemu-system-i386 -s -S -drive format=raw,file=main.bin